 Naviya joined Watsi on March 11th, 2021.
-Ten months ago, Naviya joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Two years ago, Naviya joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Naviya's most recent donation supported Cornelius, a student from Kenya, to fund clubfoot treatment so he can be more active.

 Naviya has funded healthcare for 12 patients in 6 countries.